stackitcloud/terraform-provider-stackit/docs/resources/network.md

 subcategory: ""
 description: |-
   Network resource schema.
 Must have a region specified in the provider configuration.
+  ~> Behavior of not configured ipv4_nameservers has changed.
+When ipv4_nameservers is not set, it will be set to the network area's default_nameservers.
+  To prevent any nameserver configuration, the ipv4_nameservers attribute should be explicitly set to an empty list [].
+  In cases where ipv4_nameservers are defined within the resource, the existing behavior will remain unchanged.
 ---

 # stackit_network (Resource)

 Network resource schema.
 Must have a `region` specified in the provider configuration.
+~> Behavior of not configured `ipv4_nameservers` has changed.
+When `ipv4_nameservers` is not set, it will be set to the network area's `default_nameservers`.
+To prevent any nameserver configuration, the `ipv4_nameservers` attribute should be explicitly set to an empty list `[]`.
+In cases where `ipv4_nameservers` are defined within the resource, the existing behavior will remain unchanged.

 ## Example Usage